LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-live-chat.md

 ![](/img/Troubleshooting-chat2.png)

-#### Cause:

-#### Solution:
+### Solution:

-Visitors should enable 3rd-party cookies in their browsers.
+* Visitors should enable 3rd-party cookies in their browsers.

-For more information on CoBrowse and CoBrowse for Voice see [CoBrowse](agent-manager-workspace-agent-tools-for-live-chat-cobrowse-for-live-chat.html).
+* For more information on CoBrowse and CoBrowse for Voice see [CoBrowse](agent-manager-workspace-agent-tools-for-live-chat-cobrowse-for-live-chat.html).

 ## The Pre-Chat survey routing question looks strange on iPhone devices